kamperh/semantic_flickraudio/readme.md

 [here](http://nlp.cs.illinois.edu/HockenmaierGroup/Framing_Image_Description/KCCA.html).
 Please cite these studies as well when using our corpus.

-Semantic labels are only available for 1000 test utterances in the corpus, one for each unique test image in Flickr8k.
+Semantic labels were collected only for 1000 test utterances in the corpus, one for each unique test image in Flickr8k.